 Contra 4 includes a number of unlockable characters from older entries in the series, including Jimbo, Sully, Lucia, Sheena Etranzi and even Probotector, who is the character that represents the series in Europe.
 Classics like Bill Rizer, Lance Bean, Mad Dog and Scorpion are all available without the need to unlock them.

-Jimbo and Sully are better than all other characters because of their smaller sprites, which makes them harder to hit.
+Jimbo and Sully are easier to use than all other characters because of their smaller sprites, which makes them harder to hit.

 Multiplayer allows two players to advance through arcade mode co-cop style.
 Two cards are required.

 X - Grapple

 A - Drop Current Weapon

 Y - Shoot